Cherry Beach: Cherry Beach Sports Fields

 A wooded area by the beach has been turned into soccer fields, children's play structure and a metered parking area.

 In 2006 a pair of soccer fields were completed on land that had formerly been part of the greenbelt, at 275 Unwin Avenue.

 The fields were surfaced in astroturf and built to FIFA standards, and games of the 2007 FIFA Jr championship were to be played there.
 During the environmental assessment the site was found to be heavily contaminated by heavy metals, hydrocarbons and PCBs.
 The soccer field was described as a "transitional" facility, as most of the land on either side of Unwin was underutilized city land that could be repurposed to sport facilities even though it was contaminated.

 Toronto FC used the soccer pitches for practice while their own dedicated training facilities were being constructed at Downsview Park.

 In popular culture

-Pukka Orchestra had a local radio hit in 1984 with the song "Cherry Beach Express".
-The song is about an urban legend that Toronto police used Cherry Beach as a location to beat suspects.
-The police tried to have the song banned.
+Pukka Orchestra had a local radio hit in 1984 with the song "Cherry Beach Express."
+The song's name is a euphemism for the alleged police brutality committed on gay, indigenous, and homeless people at the beach between the 1940s and 1990s.
+The Toronto police tried to have the song banned.

 Parts of the music video for the Alessia Cara song "Wild Things" were filmed at Cherry Beach.

 Parts of the film Silent Hill: Revelation 3D were filmed at Cherry Beach.

 Toronto punk band Career Suicide named a 2008 EP after Cherry Beach.